IFL-CAMP/iiwa_stack/README.md

 ROS indigo metapackage that contains ROS packages to work with the KUKA LBR IIWA R800/R820 (7/14 Kg).
 ___
 ### Features
-- obtain the current state of a KUKA IIWA LWR and command the robot using ROS Messages (either custom - like iiwa_msgs - or standard ones).
-- make use of the functionalities of Moveit! with a KUKA IIWA LWR.
+- rosjava node running on the robot as a Sunrise RoboticApplication: supports ROS parameters, topics, services, actions
+- SmartServo integration
+  - default: position control (joint or cartesian)
+  - joint or cartesian impedance control reconfigurable through a ROS service
+  - Sunrise tool can be attached to the flange in order to consider its mass for impedance control
+- monitor mode with gravity compensation, enabled through SmartPad keys
+- optional autonomous publication of joint_states topic
+- NTP synchronization if server is running on ROS master
+- full MoveIt! integration
-- Gazebo simulation.
+- Gazebo support

+There are two RoboticApplications included in our software stack:
+- ROSMonitor does not perform any motion, but it constantly publishes the current state of the robot.
+This is suitable for procedures in the native teaching mode or in the custom-made gravity compensation mode.
+- ROSSmartServo allows to use the Sunrise SmartServo control modes to move the robot.
+The motion is fully reconfigurable at runtime, allowing to switch from any control strategy to any other, and to change the respective parameters at runtime through a ROS service.

+Both applications look for ROS parameters at startup, including the ID of the Sunrise tool to attach to the flange.
+The IP of the robot is automatically discovered, while the ROS master IP should be set in the configuration file included in the project.

 The communication with the robot is implemented through ROS topics: a rosjava node runs in the context of a Sunrise application on the robot cabinet, which in turn performs a SmartServo motion.
-This approach allows great flexibility; we also plan to offer a service to reconfigure the ServoMotion at runtime (e.g. stiffness of certain joints or around cartesian axes).
-Though not real-time, we never incurred in any communication problems on our setup.

-We also plan to offer FRI as a communication option as soon as it is stable.
+This approach allows great flexibility, as we can use a ROS service to reconfigure the ServoMotion at runtime (e.g. stiffness of certain joints or around cartesian axes).
+Even if not real-time, we never incurred in any communication problems on our setup: the TCP topics could scale up to 4 KHz without compromising the ordering of the received packets.
+However, we also plan to offer FRI as a drop-in replacement for ROS-topic communication as soon as it is stable.

+The state of the robot is published through a set of topics, and optionally through the joint_states topic for compatibility with the robot_state_publisher even when not using MoveIt!.
+The timestamps are correct if an NTP server runs on the ROS master, such that the system can also be used for latency-sensitive application.

+The impedance control can be configured with respect to the stiffness and damping for each joint, or for each and about each direction in the cartesian space.
+It is possible to switch the control mode at runtime safely.
 ___
 ### Usage
 __The features and usage of the stack are described in depth on its  [WIKI][8].__